Learn the function of notes within a chord part 1

 This topic firmly falls within "should I learn music theory?".
-Music theory is a vast subject, and it is up to the individual to decide how far they wish to go.
+Music theory is a vast subject; it is up to individuals to decide how far they wish to go.
 However, learning small parts that help you develop as a musician and make playing and learning easier is an absolute must.

 Beginning learning chords on the guitar is all about learning chord "Shapes", and we learn to associate the names of chords with these shapes.
 We learn some more, and then barre chords are introduced.
-Finally, there is a realisation of how many different chord shapes we must learn.
+Finally, we realise how many different chord shapes we must learn.

 If we lift our 1st finger, the chord becomes a minor chord.
 If we lift our 3rd finger, the chord becomes a 7 chord.
 If we lift both our 1st finger and the 3rd finger, it is an m7 chord.
-If we put our 4th finger down on the 2nd fret of the 1st string, it is an add 9 chord, keep it there and lift the 3rd finger and it is a 9 chord, lift the 1st finger as well, and it is an m9 chord.
+If we put our 4th finger down on the 2nd fret of the 1st string, it is an add 9 chord.
+Keep it there and lift the 3rd finger, a 9 chord.
+Lift the 1st finger as well, and it is an m9 chord.

 We can alter the basic C, D, A and G open chord shapes accordingly to create the same.
-Apply these to Barre chord shapes, and suddenly, the amount we have to learn is not overwhelming.
+Apply these to Barre chord shapes; suddenly, the amount we have to learn is not overwhelming.